ryatoa/panther-docs/panther/sending-events/index.md

 documentation published by the relevant providers, specific configuration is also required to enable communication with Panther.

-This page provides a guide to the configuration required once the logging software has been installed.
+This and subsequent pages provide a guide to the configuration required once any necessary logging software has been installed.

 > _Please Note that the instructions here are based on clean installations of the logging software -- if site-specific configurations have already been made, then it is necessary to download the Panther resources and integrate them following the providers' documentation._